Continuing Education Activity

 Adjuvant RT to the inguinal or pelvic regions has not been thoroughly evaluated.
 It is currently not recommended as prophylaxis for high-risk patients and is less effective therapeutically than a LN dissection for clinically involved nodes.
 It may be useful for palliation in patients with inoperable nodes.

 Neoadjuvant chemotherapy should be considered for patients with an unresectable primary tumor, bulky lymphadenopathy or bilateral inguinal adenopathy.
 These patients have a low probability of cure from surgery alone.
 The TIP regimen is the standard regimen used and consists of paclitaxel, ifosfamide, and cisplatin.
 This is given at 3 to 4 week intervals for 4 cycles.
 There is little evidence for the role of adjuvant therapy in men with penile carcinoma.
+A good response was recently reported in a patient whose metastatic penile cancer progressed after standard cisplatin based chemotherapy and radiation.
+He had significant expression of PD-L1 and CDKN2A mutations.
+He responded particularly well to cemiplimab with a durable, complete response.

 The TNM staging system is used for staging carcinoma of the penis.
 It is currently in its 8 edition and is used to define prognostic stage groups and to develop an appropriate treatment plan.